-If you’re anything like the majority of small businesses owners, you may have a vague idea who your target customer is.
+If you’re like many small business owners, you may have a vague idea who your target customer is.
 You might have even written it down once or twice, and then filed it away and forgotten about it.
 You might even think that everyone and anyone is a potential customer.

-A good small business owner will have identified their target audience so they have a reasonable idea who they want to attract and target with their marketing.
+Good small business owners will have identified their target audience.
+They have a reasonable idea of who they want to attract and target with their marketing.

-A better small business owner may have segmented their target market into smaller groups (or niches).
-Which helps them to massively improve the quality of their marketing decisions.
+Better small business owners may have segmented their target market into smaller groups (or niches).
+This helps them to improve the quality of their marketing decisions.

-However, the small business owner who really wants to Know their Customer and wants to take their marketing communications to the next level will go the extra distance and create Customer Avatars or Personas.
+The best small business owners go that extra distance.
+They really want to know their customer and take their marketing communications to the next level.
+To support this, they create Customer Avatars or Personas.

-As small business owners, we must take the time to understand what our audience wants, or what issues/problems/roadblocks they are trying to solve, not what YOU want to say.
-A crucial first step to this is creating an ‘Avatar’ of your ideal customer.
+As small business owners, we must take the time to understand what our audience wants.
+What issues, problems, or roadblocks are they trying to navigate?
+It’s not about what YOU want to say.
+A crucial first step is creating an ‘Avatar’ of your ideal customer.

-You can’t do effective marketing without truly knowing who it is you are marketing too.
+You can’t do effective marketing without truly knowing who it is you are marketing to.
 Avatars go a long way to help alleviate this.

 What are Customer Avatars?

-Customer Avatars help us to understand the emotional and behavioural triggers behind individual customers within that market.
+They help us to understand the emotional and behavioural triggers behind each customer.

-In our Know Your Customer workshops we help small business owners create their own Avatars so that they are crystal clear on who their ideal customer is.
-This allows them to produce highly relevant messaging that cuts through the noise and connect with their prospects.
+Our Know Your Customer workshops take small business owners through creating their own Avatars.
+This helps them to be crystal clear on who their ideal customer is.
+From here, they can produce highly relevant messaging in their marketing.
+Messaging that cuts through the noise and connects with their prospects.

-It is important to note that avatars are not a single person, but are a representation of the different segments of your target market.
-They are depicted as a person but they are not a real person.
+It is important to note that Avatars are not a single person.
+They are a representation of the different segments of your target market.
+They are depicted as a person, but they are not a real person.

 Types of Avatars/Personas

-As you’ll read below, there are different types of Avatars, I will focus on the Customer Persona.
+As you’ll read below, there are different types of Avatars.
+Here we will focus on the Customer Persona.

 The Avatar that you use will depend on what you are doing.
-For example, a UX or web designer would use a UX/Web Avatar.
-A UX/Web Avatar helps designers understand what the different users of their website are going to be doing at various stages of the user journey.
-This helps them design a website that is user-friendly, intuitive and that will convert more visitors to customers (or whatever the ultimate goal of the site/application is).
+For example, a UX or Web Designer would use a UX/Web Avatar.
+A UX/Web Avatar helps designers understand what the different users of their website are going to be doing throughout the user journey.
+This helps them design a website that is user-friendly and intuitive.
+This can convert more visitors to customers (or whatever the goal of the site/application is).